malger/Hierarchical-Clustering/README.md

 ## Implementation Details:
 * Clusters are modeled similar to a binary tree (a cluster contains right,left child)
-* Linkage values between all Pairs are hashed
+* Linkage values between all Pairs are cached